 We exist to make sure women who have survived the heart-breaking and preventable childbirth injury, obstetric fistula, can live full, happy and healthy lives.
 Help us find the hidden women of Ethiopia and support them on their journey to a new beginning.
-Click here to donate by JUNE 30.
+Click here to donate today!

 There are still an estimated 31,000 women living with devastating obstetric fistula injuries in Ethiopia.
 With 80% of the population in these areas having little or no access to quality health care, an additional 3,000 women continue to suffer fistula injuries every year.
 These injuries leave them trapped in a life of pain, shame and isolation.